chrisfls/expanded-elm/README.md

   - `3` Same as running `elm-optimize-level-2 --optimize-speed`.
 - `--minify`: Minify the output with terser, loading configuration from `terser.config.json` if available.
 - `--report`: Get error messages as JSON.
-This is only useful when running from the command-line interface as the provided functions do not capture the outputs.
 - `--docs`: Generate a JSON file with the documentation.
 - `--test`: Load transformations from test dependencies.